AniketShewale08/Personality-Assessment/README.md

 # Personality-Assessment

+# Introduction
+- The Personality Assessment Test is a web application that allows users to participate in a self-assessment to understand their personality traits related to learning and personal preferences.
+The test consists of ten questions, and users can indicate their agreement or disagreement with each statement.

 # Installation
 - To use the Personality Assessment Test, follow these steps:
   1. Clone or download this repository to your local machine.